|

 • Dog-Friendly?
 Yes, on a leash

-We’d recommend combining the 1 hour loop, which takes you to the gorgeous Redwood Deck, and along the Spruce and Redwood sections, and the 2 hour loop, which takes you along the south end of the park, for a total of 2.4 miles.
+If you’re up for something longer, we’d recommend combining that “1 hour loop”, which takes you to the gorgeous Redwood Deck, and along the Spruce and Redwood sections, and the 2 hour loop, which takes you along the south end of the park, for a total of 2.4 miles.

 There are tons of interpretive signs along the trail – make sure to stop along the way to learn about all the different species of trees and shrubs you’re passing.

-Parking will cost you $2 per hour at the trailhead (machines take cards, or you can use Parking Kitty, Portland’s parking app), but we realized afterwards that you can basically park along the road pretty much anywhere there’s not a “no parking” sign for free.
+Parking will cost you $2 per hour at the trailhead (machines take cards, or you can use Parking Kitty, Portland’s official parking app), but you can also park along the road pretty much anywhere there’s not a “no parking” sign for free.

 The Forest Park Ridge Trail